-Planning for income requires careful number crunching and a strategy for actually getting cash into client hands.
-Here are some popular strategies:
+Planning for income requires careful number crunching and a strategy for actually getting your hands on cash.
+Here are some popular retirement-income strategies:

 Live off the interest (or dividends).
-The classic retirement-income strategy is to shift from a growth-oriented portfolio at retirement to investments that generate income.
+The classic retirement-income strategy is to shift from a growth oriented portfolio at retirement to investments that generate income.
 These might include bonds and dividend-paying stocks.
-The client's income consists of the actual payments thrown off by the investments.
+Your income consists of the actual payments thrown off by the investments.
 Any assets not needed for current income generation may be invested in equities for inflation protection and long-term growth.